MiPayan/ACNHGuide-Remaked-UIKit/README.md

 <br />
 <br />

-Finally, the user can save or delete the selected creature using the leaf button and see its progress.
+To finish, the user can save or delete the selected creature using the leaf button and see its progress.
 When the leaf button is filled, the creature is saved, otherwise it is not saved.
 <br />
 <br />
 <div align="center">